 Write old fashioned letters and cards to far away people.
 Connect on social media.
 Make a phone call or Skype your family.
 Sometimes it can be discouraging to keep reaching out and feel like it’s a one-sided ordeal, but keep trying.
 I’ve actually kept in touch with friends from high school days, and surprising to me is the fact that it includes some people I hadn’t connected with a ton IN high school.
 Having kids creates a great base of connection it seems! 🙂

 While you do need to foster old relationships, this goes hand-in-hand with connecting.
 Spend some time with your new mummy friends.
 Reach out and have a coffee with someone from your workplace.
 Set up an evening out with close friends who are nearby, or a date with your husband.

 Take time to yourself.
 I know maybe this sounds anti-social, but the key here is balance.
 Pray for your friends and family.
 Read a good book and have a nice bath.
 Journal your thoughts.
 Crank up the radio and dance your heart out.
 Let someone else watch the kids for a while.

 5. Ask for Help

 If you are like me, sometimes it can get overwhelming.
-I mean, going on 9 years of being far from a world you miss having only been back once, sometimes I need a good cry.
+I mean, going for around a decade of being far from a world you miss having only been back once, sometimes I need a good cry.
 I am so blessed to have a husband who is there for me when I’m down.
 Find someone you can confide in and reach out.
 Call a helpline if necessary.
 You can find a list of websites and numbers here for you reference.
 If you don’t communicate your needs, people won’t know what you are feeling all the time.
 No one can read minds.